Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 genome$chr1
 ```

 Lets move forward with the masked genome for today.
-Remove the `genome` variable from your working environment and replace it with the masked genome for convienience.
+Remove the `genome` variable from your working environment and replace it with the masked genome for convenience.
 ```r
 rm(genome)